Speciality Soap - Focus on Milk Soaps

 How to make soap with milk?

-You can use both the cold and hot process methods for soap making but as milk is quite high in sugars you need to keep it as cool as possible.
+You can use the cold process methods for milk soap making but as milk is quite high in sugars you need to keep it as cool as possible.
 Generally we freeze it before adding our sodium hydroxide to it.
 If you let it get too hot it will scorch and burnt milk smells awful.
 Don't let it gel, you could even pop it straight in the fridge after putting it in your mould to ensure this doesn't happen.

 1 comment